Cray-HPE/uan-product-stream/docs/advanced/debug_config.md

 Configuration of UAN nodes is performed by the *Configuration Framework Service (CFS)*.
-The Ansible roles involved in UAN configuration are listed in the `site.yml` file in the uan-config-management git repository in gitea.
+The Ansible roles involved in UAN configuration are listed in the `site.yml` file in the uan-config-management git repository in VCS.

-The UAN specific roles involved in post-boot UAN node configuration are:
+The UAN-specific roles involved in post-boot UAN node configuration are:
 1. uan_disk_config

     1. Configures the first disk with a scratch and swap partition mounted at /scratch and /swap.